 When I decided it was time to write my book I signed up for a course – How to Write a Fabulous EBook and got help to break the steps of writing a book down into manageable portions.
 Since I hadn’t tackled such a big project before I wanted to get help from someone who had already done it a few times and could guide me through the pitfalls.
 Angela England became my book writing mentor.

 Sometimes when I want to master a goal I buy a book and let the book mentor me.
 The problem with books, though, is that you have to have time to read them.
 I have a whole library of books on herbalism that I reference when I need information.
 However, it is the Intermediate Herbal Course from the Herbal Academy of New England that mentored me through the steps I needed to gain confidence in my herbal journey.
 It was through the HANES course that I learned about some traditional herbs that I can’t grow on my homestead.
-It was through the HANES course that I met respected herbalists and understood the different perspectives in the Herbal community.
-This experience also guided some of my thinking for my own book – allowing me to move forward in that goal, too
+It was through the HANES course that I met respected herbalists and understood some of the different perspectives in the Herbal community.